Let’s consider a very general setup for a GARCH(1,1) process where we do not assume that the GARCH residuals

 \text{.}

-\tag{22.4}\] It follows that, under the standard assumption that \(u_t \sim \text{WN}(0, 1)\), then one obtain the classic expression \[
+\tag{22.4}\] It follows that, under the standard assumption that \(u_t \sim \text{WN}(0, 1)\), one obtains the classic expression \[

 \mathbb{E}\{\sigma_{t+h}^2 \mid \mathcal{F}_{t-1}\} = \sigma_{\infty}^2 + (\alpha_1 + \beta_1)^h (\sigma_t^2 - \sigma_{\infty}^2)